emahon/DND-Characters/Test2-Wizard.md

 (Obtained via Magic Initiate - use Wisdom)

 Flame-like radiance descends on a creature that you can see within range.
-Make a ranged spell attack against the target If it hits, the target takes 1d8 radiant damage.
+Make a ranged spell attack against the target.
+If it hits, the target takes 1d8 radiant damage.
 The target gains no benefit from cover against this attack.

 The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).